May 3, 2019 – New England Collaborative Divorce Educational & Networking Event

 At the conclusion of this program, participants will be able to:

-- Describe the history, theory, and practical application of multidisciplinary collaborative practice to potential divorcing couples.
+- Describe three key aspects of the history, theory, and practical application of multidisciplinary collaborative practice to potential divorcing couples.

-- Apply the language and techniques of each other’s professions so as to be able to promote successful negotiations aimed at helping couples reach their own constructive settlements.
+- Describe how to apply the language and techniques of two other professionals so as to be able to promote successful negotiations aimed at helping couples reach their own constructive settlements.

-- Discuss the unique ethical considerations of working with a multidisciplinary team (boundaries, dual relationships, confidentiality).
+- Identify and discuss at least three ethical considerations of working with a multidisciplinary team.

 Cost & Registration